***Before you read this useful post, I know you need bilingual speech therapy resources, you have two options:

 - Shop my store: TeachersPayTeachers Store – Sarah Wu

-1) According to the American Speech-Hearing-Language Association (ASHA), there are roughly 160,000 speech pathologists, audiologists, speech support personnel, and speech and hearing scientists in the United States.
+- According to the American Speech-Hearing-Language Association (ASHA), there are roughly 160,000 speech pathologists, audiologists, speech support personnel, and speech and hearing scientists in the United States.
 An ASHA survey showed that there are 7,214 bilingual service providers which includes 3,923 bilingual Spanish-speaking, ASHA-certified speech pathologists in the United States.
 Yay, I am one of those rare bilingual Spanish-speaking SLPs.

-3) To qualify for speech therapy in the school, a student has to show deficits in both English and Spanish.
+- To qualify for speech therapy in the school, a student has to show deficits in both English and Spanish.
 I have been referred students who were having trouble communicating in the classroom, but when I’ve tested those students, they performed poorly in English, but they did well in Spanish.
 That means that the student has the linguistic knowledge in grammar, semantics, syntax and comprehension in Spanish.
 If that is the case, they do not have a speech or language impairment.
 Those kiddos are learning English and should not receive speech therapy.
 In my professional experience, I have only seen those students less than 1% of the time.
-Most of the students that I am referred have speech deficits in both languages.
+Most of the time I am referred students have speech deficits in both languages.